openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/inference-devices-and-modes/cpu-device.rst

 .. important::

    The ``bf16`` floating-point precision appears to have some limitations that impact the inference accuracy in LLM models.
-For more details, refer to this :ref:`article <limitation-of-the-bf16-inference-precision>`.
+For more details, refer to this :ref:`article <limited_inference_precision>`.

 Using the half-precision provides the following performance benefits: